DUBLIN, BELFAST, DERRY, GALWAY, CLIFFS OF MOHER, KILLARNEY AND DINGLE PENINSULA

 Good morning, Dublin!
 Your guided exploration of this charming city features two very diverse experiences.
 First, we’ll visit the magnificent Christchurch Cathedral and its medieval crypt which houses, among other things, Ireland’s first copy of the Magna Carta and a mummified cat and rat (known locally as Tom and Jerry).
 “My goodness, my Guinness!” seems like an appropriate response as we learn about the Guinness story and how to pull the perfect pint on the Guinness Storehouse self-guided tour.
 You’re invited to end your visit at the Gravity Bar, where you can enjoy a pint and…

 Today we head to the Ards Peninsula in County Down, Northern Ireland.
 Along the way, we’ll stop at Castle Ward House & Gardens, a National Trust property built in two contrasting architectural styles: classical and Gothic.
 While you may be baffled by the eccentric design, you’ll be enthralled by the walled gardens and the grounds overlooking Strangford Lough.
-Later, we’ll board a ferry from Strangford to Portaferry, passing charming towns and villages before arriving in historic Belfast.
-Highlights of your guided tour include the curious “leaning” Albert Memorial Clock, the…
+Enjoy a hands on baking demonstration with breads and sweet treats at a family home in County Down.
+Upon arrival you will be offered a warm Irish welcome and a cup of coffee or tea and some homemade sweet treats.
+The session…

 Today we’ll learn more about a catastrophic event that has been captured in film, book and television at the Titanic Belfast Experience.
 This must-see attraction uses special effects, full-scale reconstructions and interactive features to bring the story of the ill-fated Titanic alive in a compelling way—from its sinking to present day exploration.
 In the afternoon, you’ll have free time to explore Belfast.
 One recommendation is the newly renovated Ulster Museum.
 B Fitzwilliam Belfast (or similar)

 We enter Game of Thrones territory today as we travel along the remote North Antrim Coast.
 Our destination: The Giant’s Causeway, a UNESCO World Heritage Site and geological wonder.
 You’ll learn all about the myths, legends, history and geology of this amazing phenomenon before we continue to the picturesque port town of Derry.
-We’ll enjoy a guided walking tour of Derry’s highlights and get the chance to stroll along wonderfully preserved medieval walls before we gather for dinner together at our hotel.
-B/D City Hotel Derry (or similar)
+We’ll enjoy a guided walking tour of Derry’s highlights and get the chance to stroll along wonderfully preserved medieval walls before we continue to Letterkenny and gather for dinner together at our hotel.
+B/D Clanree Hotel Letterkenny (or…

 Today’s journey takes us into County Sligo, where the contrast of still lakes and rugged uplands inspired Nobel Prize-winning poet W. B. Yeats.
 County Sligo is also home to the largest, oldest collection of Neolithic stone circles and dolmens, and we’ll stop to see these awesome Stone Age monuments at Carrowmore when it is open (closed Nov-Mar).
 Alternatively, we’ll visit the world-famous Belleek Pottery, housed in an imposing Victorian building.
 Our destination tonight is Galway, a harbor known for narrow streets, stone-clad buildings and traditional pubs with live music.
 Maybe…